 Before starting as a full-time freelance editor, I was excited—and terrified!
 What business structure would I choose?
 How would I find clients?
 Would I bring in enough income to pay the bills, let alone put money into savings?
 And what about taxes?

 Before quitting my in-house job in 2011 and freelancing full-time, I completed an MBA and plenty of personal research, but I still learned a lot through trial and error.
 As I gained more experience and achieved more success, I knew I wanted to share what I’d learned with others.
 As a result, I now teach freelance editing courses at Brigham Young University, give workshops and conference presentations on the topic, and have even written The Freelance Editor’s Handbook to provide people with expert guidance on how to excel as freelancers.

-So, if you’re ready to start a freelance business or to maximize the one you’re already running, contact me today so we can set up an initial consultation.
-Whether you need just a bit of help or want on-going coaching, I’ll help you achieve your ideal business.
+So, if you’re ready to start a freelance business or to maximize the one you’re already running, register today for one-on-one coaching.
+Whether you need just a bit of guidance or want on-going assistance, I’ll help you achieve your ideal business.

 Here’s a sampling of the topics we might talk about during coaching sessions: